DmitriyRetuskiy/CounterStrike_IntermittentShots/README.md

 Create intermittent mouse click.
-This can be used for shooters games or other.
+This can be used for shooters game or other.